AlexanderJiazx/FasterYouTubeSummary/README.md

 print(summary)
 ```

-In this mode, the model will be set to llama3.1-8b, providing faster responses, but summary quality may be slightly reduced.
+In this mode, the model will be set to llama3.2-1b, providing faster responses, but summary quality may be slightly reduced.

 ## Multilingual Output

-Thanks to the llama3.1 family, we can now handle input in different languages, and of course, output language, you're in control:
+Thanks to the llama 3.2 family, we can now handle input in different languages, and of course, output language, you're in control:

 ```python
 from fasteryoutubesummary import get_video_summary